GeotrekCE/Geotrek-rando-v3/docs/installation.md

 You can also create the optional `.env` file based on the example (`cp .env.example .env`), if you want to change the Docker image URL (or run a specific version different from the latest one), the running port, or the `customization` and `medias` folders path.
 Run `docker-compose down && docker-compose up -d` to apply changes to `.env` file.

 If you want to run several Geotrek-rando on the same server, just download one Geotrek-rando-v3-installer for each portal with their own customization and set a different port for each.
-You have to name each Geotrek-Rando with `COMPOSE_PROJECT_NAME=name_of_geotrek_rando_project` in `.env` or the command `docker-compose down && docker-compose up -d` will overwrite the previous one.
+You should name each Geotrek-rando project with a different container name with adding `COMPOSE_PROJECT_NAME=name_of_geotrek_rando_project` variable in `.env` file.
+Otherwise the command `docker-compose down && docker-compose up -d` will overwrite the previous container.

 ## An example with NGINX